-The story of the Grafton survivors, who spent 19 months on the Auckland Islands, led to considerable public interest in the possibility of castaways.
+The story of the Grafton survivors, who spent 19 months on the Auckland Islands, led to considerable public interest in castaways.
 In 1865 the state governments of Victoria, New South Wales and Queensland initiated a voyage by HMCS Victoria to search for shipwreck victims.
-In Erebus Cove the trunk of a rātā tree was chiselled flat and the following inscription carved into the wood: ‘H.M.C.S.
+In Erebus Cove the trunk of a rātā tree was chiselled flat and an inscription was carved into the wood: ‘H.M.C.S.
 VICTORIA NORMAN IN SEARCH OF SHIPWRECKED PEOPLE OCT 13TH 1865’.
-Remains of the message could still be seen in 2010, when this photo was taken.
-The voyage also released goats and rabbits on Enderby Island to provide food for castaways.
+Remnants of the message were still visible in 2010, when this photo was taken.
+The crew also released goats and rabbits on Enderby Island to provide food for castaways.

 Using this item

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence